NoKV Architecture Overview

 nokv servenodes, useraftstore/client(or any NoKV gRPC client) to perform reads, scans, and 2PC writes. - Observability-first: inspection via CLI or expvar is built-in; Region, WAL, Flush, and Raft metrics are accessible without extra instrumentation.

-See also docs/raftstore.md for deeper internals, docs/pd.md for control-plane details, and docs/testing.md for coverage details.
+See also docs/raftstore.md for deeper internals, docs/coordinator.md for control-plane details, and docs/testing.md for coverage details.